 Bill is also a founding director of the Rodel Foundations.
 He continues to serve on various non-profit boards including the several Rodel Foundations, the Public Policy Institute, the Aspen Institute Executive Committee, Third Way, and the Brookings Institute Governance Studies.
 Bill served for many years on the board of the Grand Canyon Trust and was a founding trustee for the Democratic Leadership Council and the Democracy Alliance.

-Don Budinger is Chairman and founding Director of the Rodel Foundations, Chairman and founding Director of Science Foundation Arizona, founding Chairman of College Success Arizona, a founding board member of Tucson Values Teachers, Emeritus Board Member of Stand for Children and currently serves on the board of Greater Phoenix Leadership, and Basis Charter Schools.
+Don Budinger is Chairman of Rodel Arizona, Chairman and founding Director of Science Foundation Arizona, founding Chairman of College Success Arizona, a founding board member of Tucson Values Teachers, Emeritus Board Member of Stand for Children and currently serves on the board of Greater Phoenix Leadership, and Basis Charter Schools.
 He serves as a member of the Southern Arizona Leadership Council, the O’Connor House Advisory Group and is a Lifetime Member of ASU President’s Club and served as a Trustee of Arizona State University.

 Don has been the recipient of several awards including being named one of the Morrison Institute for Public Policy’s Distinguished Associates, the 2010 O’Connor House Community Leadership Award; an Honorary Doctorate degree in Humane Letters from Northern Arizona University; the “Science of Early Learning Award” from New Directions Institute; the “Horace Steele Child Advocacy Award” from Children’s Action Alliance, the “Outstanding Achievement in Higher Education” award from the Arizona Board of Regents; the “Homeroom Heroes” award from Teach for America and the “Distinguished Service” award from the University of Arizona College of Engineering.

-Susan Budinger is a founding director of the Rodel Foundations and Vice Chair of Rodel Delaware.
+Susan Budinger is Vice Chair of Rodel Delaware.
 She is a passionate advocate for education and the emotional well-being of children and adults.
 Her business experience includes sales, marketing, human resources and general management.
 She began her career in advertising in NYC.

 Susan is a founding board member of Authentic Connections, which supports the well-being of mothers in high demand careers and works to improve student well-being in high achieving secondary schools.
 She is a board member of the Hoffman Institute Foundation and the Transformational Leadership Council.
 She has served on the boards of the Arizona Community Foundation, the Arizona Early Education Funds, The Ellis Center for Educational Excellence, the Biltmore Bank of Arizona and Phoenix Country Day School.
 In 2008 Arizona Governor Napolitano appointed her to the Arizona P – 20 Council.
 Budinger has an M.A. in developmental psychology from Arizona State University and a B.A. in mathematics and economics from Hamilton College.